 BIPoC: An acronym used to refer to Black, Indigenous, and People of Color.
 It is based on the recognition of collective experiences of systemic racism.
 As with any other identity term, it is up to individuals to use this term as an identifier

-Privilege: a special right, advantage, or immunity granted or available only to a particular person or group
+Privilege: A special right, status, advantage, or immunity granted or available only to a particular person or group

-Preferred pronouns: the pronoun that a person prefers to be used when they are referred to, in order to indicate their gender identity (e.g. “Anna lost her car keys”; “Taylor is an artist.
+Personal pronouns: The pronoun that a person prefers to be used when they are referred to, in order to indicate their gender identity (e.g. “Anna lost her car keys”; “Taylor is an artist.
 They enjoy drawing and painting”).
-Often presented in the format (she/her/hers), (he/his), (they/them/theirs), etc. People may prefer more than one pronoun or use them interchangeably (e.g. him/him/they)
+Often presented in the format (she/her/hers), (he/his), (they/them/theirs), etc. People may use more than one pronoun or use them interchangeably (e.g. him/him/they)

 Safe space: Refers to an environment in which everyone feels comfortable expressing themselves and participating fully, without fear of attack, ridicule, or denial of experience